-Len Rossi suffered a broken arm, broken ribs, a fractured ankle, and broken feet.
-After being in the hospital for many months, he attempted a comeback and teamed with his son Joey.
+Len Rossi suffered a broken arm, ribs, fractured ankle, and feet.
+After being hospitalized for many months, he attempted a comeback and teamed up with his son Joey.
 This venture lasted only a couple of years until Rossi could not continue.
 He closed the door on his wrestling career for good in 1979.

-“I had lost a lot of weight, and it was too rough; I just couldn’t do it anymore.
-We were one of the only father-son teams in the business other than Angelo Poffo and his sons Randy and Lanny later on.”
+"I had lost a lot of weight, and it was too rough; I just couldn’t do it anymore.
+We were one of the only father-son teams in the business besides Angelo Poffo and his sons Randy and Lanny later on."

 A Tough Business That Len Rossi Almost Didn’t Survive

-Although Len Rossi respected boxing, he wasn’t impressed when he saw their records.
+Although Len Rossi respected boxing, he wasn’t impressed by their records.
 According to his estimates, he had over 6,000 matches, sometimes several in one night and some lasting an hour or even 90 minutes.

-“Let’s assume as people like to think and say that wrestling is 99% fake.
-Well, you’re being slammed 6,000 times, thrown to the turnbuckle 6,000 times, hit with elbow smashes 6,000 times.
+"Let’s assume, as people like to think and say, that wrestling is 99% fake.
+Well, you’re being slammed 6,000 times, thrown to the turnbuckle 6,000 times, and hit with elbow smashes 6,000 times.
 C’mon, let’s face it.
-It’s a tough business!”
+It’s a tough business!"

-With a plethora of injuries that come with being a wrestler, he also mentioned that he had to tape up a broken rib he’d suffered when his son was one-year-old.
+With many injuries that come with being a wrestler, he also mentioned that he had to tape up a broken rib he’d suffered when his son was one.
 Still, he wrestled through it so he could make a living.
-He also recalled hardships like when he worked in the Northwest and lived off only peanut butter and bread and could only send his wife a couple of dollars a time.
+He also recalled hardships like when he worked in the Northwest, lived off only peanut butter and bread, and could only send his wife a couple of dollars a time.

 “Back then, you really had to love the business to be in it, and to be successful at anything; you have to work at it.
 Nobody’s going to give you anything; you have to work for it.”